- BUYING RESOURCES -

 For example, say a seller lists their home for $200,000.
 They can specify that they only want buyers preapproved for $180,000 or more to visit their home.

-We'll verify the time with the homeowner and get back to you as soon as possible.
-If that time is unavailable with homeowner, we'll suggest another time to you for a visit.
+We'll verify the time you select with the homeowner and get back to you as soon as possible.
+If that time is unavailable, we'll suggest another time to you for a visit.